nelstevens/The-Daphnia-ruler/README.md

 ```

 ## Usage
 For detailed information on how to use the Daphnia ruler see Manual.md.
-For quick helo on CLI usage run:
+For quick help on CLI usage run:
 ```
 python3 -m daphruler -h
 ```